juliancoleman/js-hapi-api/README.md

 # Final comments

 Now that wasn't too bad of a read, was it?
 By now, you're probably wondering how the heck to actually use this API as boilerplate code.
-From here, I'll go ahead and point you to the `docs/` directory (folder).
+From here, I'll go ahead and point you to the `repo wiki`.
 The JS Hapi API was designed to have an incredibly simple setup.
 Extending the application is a courageous endeavor.
 Godspeed, homie.